Partners and family and house members - NL Host Nation

 4.3 Unmarried partners

-The Ministry of Foreign Affairs will issue identity cards to unmarried partners on the condition that proof is given of the existence of a registered partnership or official cohabitation agreement made 23 by notarial deed, and the registered partnership is recognised by the Netherlands.
-The status of a recognised partner is equivalent to that of a spouse.
+The Ministry of Foreign Affairs will issue identity cards to unmarried partners on condition that proof is given of the existence of a registered partnership or official cohabitation agreement made by notarial deed, and the registered partnership is recognised by the Netherlands.
+The status of a registered partner is equivalent to that of a spouse.
 A copy of the notarial deed or other proof of registered partnership must be submitted with the application for an identity card.

-If the registered partnership is not recognised in the Netherlands, the partner may apply for a three-month visa that allows him or her to travel to the Netherlands on condition that the partner is recognised as such by the diplomatic mission or consular post and that the staff member and partner enter into a registered partnership within 90 days.
-The Ministry of Foreign Affairs of the sending State must submit a Note Verbale to the Dutch mission in the partner’s country and to the Ministry of Foreign Affairs in the Netherlands declaring that the person in question is the staff member’s current or future partner.
-For a specimen Note Verbale see Annex D.
+If the registered partnership is not recognised in the Netherlands, the partner may apply for a three-month visa that allows them to travel to the Netherlands on condition that the partner is recognised as such by the international organisation and that the staff member and partner enter into a registered partnership within three months.
+The international organisation must submit a Note Verbale to the Dutch mission in the partner’s country and to the Ministry of Foreign Affairs in the Netherlands declaring that the person in question is the staff member’s current or future partner.
+For a specimen Note Verbale see Annexe D.

-4.5 Children studying abroad
+4.4 Children studying abroad

-Children of staff members of international organisations stationed in the Netherlands are not issued with an identity card from the Ministry of Foreign Affairs if they are not themselves permanently resident in the Netherlands.
+Children of staff members of international organisations based in the Netherlands are not issued with an identity card from the Ministry of Foreign Affairs if they are not themselves permanently resident in the Netherlands.
 If these children are nationals of an EU member state or of a country whose citizens are exempt from the visa requirement, they are free to visit their parents in the Netherlands without a visa.

-- the child is studying in a non-Schengen country and is a national of a non-Schengen country.
+• the child is studying in a non-Schengen country and is a national of a non-Schengen country.

 The visa’s period of validity will depend on the child’s age, the remaining validity period of the child’s passport and the remaining validity period of the parent’s Ministry of Foreign Affairs identity card.